RenderKit/embree/doc/src/api/rtcInitIntersectContext.md

 `RTC_SCENE_FLAG_CONTEXT_FILTER_FUNCTION` scene flag.
 In case of instancing this feature has to get enabled also for each instantiated scene.

+The minWidthDistanceFactor value controls the target size of the curve radii when min-width feature is enabled.
+Please see the [rtcSetGeometryMaxRadiusScale] function for more details on the min-width feature.

 It is guaranteed that the pointer to the intersection context passed to a ray query is directly passed to the registered callback